biobenkj/torch-semimarkov/docs/backends.md

 ### Behavior

-- **Inference path**: When `edge.requires_grad=False` and CUDA is available, uses the hand-written Triton kernel for maximum performance.
+- **Inference path**: When `edge.requires_grad=False` and CUDA is available, uses the custom Triton kernel for maximum performance.
 - **Training path**: When `edge.requires_grad=True`, uses `torch.compile` on
   the PyTorch implementation, which generates optimized Triton kernels for both forward AND backward passes automatically.